Nonlinear quantum gates for a Bose-Einstein condensate

-Now we review experimental and theoretical studies about BEC in a one-dimensional trap.
+Now we review experimental and theoretical studies about BECs in a one-dimensional trap.
 We begin by discussing an effective one-dimensional BEC.
 We follow this explanation by presenting the mathematics that describes the evolution of such a one-dimensional BEC.
 Finally, we discuss the potential and how it is shaken for controlling the BEC.

 We review experimental realizations of one-dimensional BECs.
 Experimentally one-dimensional BECs are realized in highly elongated traps, where the confinement in the transverse direction is much tighter then in the longitudinal (axial) direction.
-When both the temperature and the interaction is smaller then the transverse confinement scale then motion in the transverse direction freezes out and dynamics in the longitudinal direction dominates.
-Nevertheless effects of the frozen out dimensions remain~\cite{salasnich2002,gerbier2004quasi}.
-One dimensional BEC's have for example been realized in~\cite{kinoshita2004observation,esteve2006observations}.
+When both the temperature and the interaction are smaller than the transverse confinement scale then motion in the transverse direction freezes out and dynamics in the longitudinal direction dominates.
+Nevertheless the effects of the frozen-out dimensions remain~\cite{salasnich2002,gerbier2004quasi}.
+One-dimensional BECs have for example been realized in~\cite{kinoshita2004observation,esteve2006observations}.

-We now provide a mathematical description of the one-dimensional BEC~\cite{kruger2010weakly,van2014}, which is expressed in the mean-field approximation in terms of the GPE
+We now provide a mathematical description of the one-dimensional BEC~\cite{kruger2010weakly,van2014}, which is expressed in the mean-field approximation in terms of the GPE,

 for $\partial_t:=\partial/\partial_t$.
 In standard quantum mechanics, the Hamiltonian is a linear operator on (infinite-dimensional) Hilbert space~$\mathscr{H}$, which means that it is a homomorphism on a vector space.
 The particle wavefunction~$\psi(x;t)$ relates to the Hilbert-space vector~$\ket{\psi(t)}$ according to~$\langle x|\psi(t)\rangle$.
 For quantum information processing, we typically restrict Hilbert space to be of finite dimension~$d$ and denote Hilbert space with restricted dimension by~$\mathscr{H}_d$.